userguide-galaxea/Tabletop_Teleoperation_SDK/README.md

 # Tabletop Teleoperation SDK Guide

+## Software Dependency

+1. Ubuntu 20.04 LTS
+2. ROS Noetic

+## Installation

+The SDK does not require recompilation.
+Please refer to the contents below.

 ## Operation and Control

 <u>Important: Before you power on the arms, please set arms at the position and pose shown on the following image.</u>